Chargebacks

 Reason code 4513: Credit not presented

-The cardholder received written acknowledgment from you for credit, or they cancelled in line with your policy but have yet to receive the credit in their account.
+The cardholder received written acknowledgment from you for a credit, or they cancelled in accordance with your policy but have not yet received the refund.

 To dispute this type of chargeback, you need to provide the following:

-• your cancellation policy doesn't include the right to dispute the policy.
+- your cancellation policy does not include the right to dispute the policy.

 Reason code 4515: Paid through other means